 This article, updated in August 2016, covers the diagnosis and management of erectile dysfunction.
 Key learning points for healthcare professionals include organic and psychogenic causes of ED, investigations, and managing the condition with lifestyle modifications, drug treatment, vacuum devices or surgery.

 This article by Mr Paul Anderson and Mr Zubair Cheema covers the assessment and management of premature ejaculation in primary care.
 Key learning points for healthcare professionals include classifying premature ejaculation as lifelong or acquired, identifying risk factors and prognosis.

 This article by Dr Jon Rees covers the diagnosis and management of chronic prostatitis/chronic pelvic pain syndrome.
 Key learning points for healthcare professionals include PSA testing, typical presentations, and when to refer.

-Dr Louise Newson explains the causes and treatments of LUTS in men in this free module.
+Dr Louise Newson explains the causes and treatments of LUTS in men.
 This article also provides a refresher on advice to give, prescribing and when to refer to secondary care.
 Key learning points for healthcare professionals include causes of LUTS such as benign prostatic enlargement, and when a PSA test should be offered.

 Dr Nigel Stollery outlines differential diagnosis of scrotal lesions including inguinal scrotal hernia, hydrocoele, angiokeratomas of Fordyce, and steatocystoma multiplex.
 Key learning points for healthcare professionals include presentation and management in primary and secondary care.

 Conditions affecting male genitalia, including balanitis, phimosis, epididymal cyst and thrush are highlighted in this activity.
 Each is illustrated with photographs and key education points for GPs by Dr Phil Marazzi.

 Dr Rupesh Amin describes a case of male breast cancer.
 Key learning points for healthcare professionals include presenting symptoms, risk factors, and NICE guidance on suspected cancer.